1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**University of Calgary**](https://www.ucalgary.ca/)

--Title: Predicting phenotype by genotypes: a comparison of multiple models
+- Research Project: Predicting phenotype by genotypes: a comparison of multiple models

 The primary objective of this research project is to predict the observable traits or characteristics of an organism, referred to as the phenotype, based on its genetic